GarreauArthur/ldl/100daysolmlcode/log.md

 * **thoughts** Fuck, busy fucking day, and tomorrow will probably be worse
 * a lil bit of time on baker

+# day 47: 2019-02-19

+* **Thoughts** Technically I spend about 20 minutes doing ML related stuff, but on the 19 hours I was awake I probably waste 1hour in total.
+So it's a Le FAIL, I need to be more careful

+# day 48: 2019-02-20

+* Getting intel for the Baker project, and oh it's not looking good for me, trying to answer the questions "can I make it work ? or do i need to restart everything from scratch ?"

+# day 49: 2019-02-22

+* **thoughts** If I am not careful, if I am not focusing, time flies
+* baker project

+# day 50: 2019-02-23

+* **thought** i hate myself, I started working at 3pm and realize I was thinking at half my speed, so I tried to play a mine game as fast as I can, but I was so slow I need to move, walk or whatever, but it didn't work, and I ended up somehow playing chess the whole day, and because I am a terrible player I played small exercises.
+I've started to recognize a few patterns
+* baker project

+# day 50: 2019-02-24

+* Baker project, when you code don't be a ninja <https://javascript.info/ninja-code?fbclid=IwAR0Aa6yNYngRTuHD-vG9rmaNwM7Ma7deCwmxZtW0zvgJRrEU9U1MCChm6W4>